Vladismann/API_Tests_Training_Project_2/README.md

-The tutorial project that contains API tests on REST Assured, API patterns and the allure report.
+The tutorial project that contains API tests with REST Assured, API patterns and the allure report.